minecraftforum/documents/rules/rules.md

 # Section Rules

-The Minecraft Forum Section Rules apply only to the section they are associated with, they take precedent over the Global Rules in the section.
+The Minecraft Forum Section Rules apply to the specified section in addition to the Global Rules, where there are conflicts the Section Rules take priority over the Global Rules, meaning a section can allow (or disallow) something that is allowed (or disallowed) elsewhere on the forum.

 ## Minecraft Discussion